Last updated October 29, 2025

 The federal government believes that CBP has the authority at the border and at all points of entry including but not limited to airports to search personal electronic devices without a warrant.
 This includes cell phones, laptops, and other electronic devices.
 The CBP asserts that such searches are necessary because they are conducted to enforce the law and protect border security.
 While the agency states that such searches are rare, they are occurring, and travelers should be aware of and prepare for this possibility and know their rights.
 More information can be found on the CBP website, and the ACLU provides individuals with guidance for law enforcement engagement at the airport (in multiple languages).

-A visa is a travel document needed for entry into the U.S. Revocation of one’s visa, alone, only impacts the ability to travel and enter the U.S. and does not otherwise impact valid immigration status in the U.S. However, termination of a student's SEVIS record, which has recently accompanied visa revocation, may have immediate impact.
+A visa is a travel document needed for entry into the U.S. Revocation of one’s visa, alone, only impacts the ability to travel and enter the U.S. and typically does not otherwise impact valid immigration status in the U.S. However, termination of a student's SEVIS record, which has recently accompanied visa revocation, may have immediate impact.
 See below for more information.

 It has been a long-standing practice for the U.S. Department of State to revoke visas of individuals who have been convicted of crimes while in the U.S. However, the reasons for visa revocations have recently expanded.
 The U.S. Department of State (DOS) has indicated that some reasons for recent visa revocations include:

-- A past encounter with law enforcement.
+A past encounter with law enforcement.

-- Political activity viewed as a cause for federal government concern.
+Political activity viewed as a cause for federal government concern.

-- Social media or public expression viewed as potentially damaging to U.S. foreign policy.
+Social media or public expression viewed as potentially damaging to U.S. foreign policy.

 SEVIS (Student Exchange and Visitors Information System) is a government immigration records database for international students.
 The US Department of Homeland Security (DHS), through Immigration and Customs Enforcement (ICE)’s Student and Exchange Visitor Program (SEVP), maintains these records.
 DHS has indicated that the reasons for federally initiated termination of students’ SEVIS records include:

-- Perceptions that the student’s presence may cause “serious adverse foreign policy consequences.”
+Perceptions that the student’s presence may cause “serious adverse foreign policy consequences.”

-- The student has violated and therefore failed to maintain the terms of their immigration status.
+The student has violated and therefore failed to maintain the terms of their immigration status.

-- Revocation of a student's visa.
+Revocation of a student's visa.

 When a student’s SEVIS record is terminated, the government may deem them removable (“deportable”) because they have lost their legal permission to stay and study in the U.S. It is important that students address this issue promptly by working with the Office of International Services (OIS) and an experienced immigration attorney to assist in guiding them through their options.

-While the university currently does not have the legal standing to prevent federally initiated visa revocation or SEVIS record termination on behalf of individuals, OIS is focused on conducting regular checks to the database and promptly notifying those impacted to give them the most up-to-date information and provide them with resources available from the university, as well as community groups, including what’s found on the resources page on the Resources for Beavers Navigating Immigration Matters website.
+While the university currently does not have the legal standing to prevent federally initiated visa revocation or SEVIS record termination on behalf of individuals, OIS is focused on conducting regular checks to the database and promptly notifying those impacted to give them the most up-to-date information and provide them with resources available from the university, as well as community groups, including what’s found on the resources page on Resources for Beavers Navigating Immigration Matters website.

 This is a rapidly developing area of immigration enforcement.
 We understand the confusion and anxiety this situation can cause.
 Every student’s case has its unique circumstances.
 If a student has been notified of their visa revocation or SEVIS termination: